SharonManyara/klahanie/_clubs/natural-areas-association-of-klahanie-naak.md

 * Removal and control of noxious weeds in Klahanie’s natural areas
 * Restoring native plant and wildlife habitats
 * Overseeing the health of Yellow Lake and its aquatic life
-* Educating our community about native plants, noxious weeds and the wildlife that frequent the Klahanie area.
+* Educating our community about native plants, noxious weeds, and the wildlife that frequent the Klahanie area.

 NAAK also provides overall direction to contracted services, like EarthCorps, to assist in the restoration and maintenance of our natural spaces.
 In addition, NAAK hosts and conducts periodic Klahanie volunteer work parties to remove noxious weeds and restore habitats from March through October.
 We invite you to join us in maintaining our healthy and beautiful natural areas.